What Makes a Good Investment Estate for Property Investors?

 Do not pay full price for infrastructure that still only exists in a marketing brochure.
 Check what is operating now, what is under construction and what is still uncertain.

-Factor 3: supply and staging
+Factor 3: land supply and rental saturation risk

 New estates are released in stages.
 This matters because too much similar stock entering the market at once can create rental competition.